-The top awards in each program will be awarded at the 65th Annual Convention at the Hilton Anatole Dallas in Dallas, TX, during the Closing Ceremony on Saturday, April 8, 2017.
-The General Scholarship and Promise of Nursing Scholarship recipients will be recognized during the Opening Ceremony on Wednesday, April 5, 2017; the Marilyn Bagwell grant will also be presented during this time.
+The top awards in each program will be awarded at the 66th Annual Convention at the Gaylord Opryland Hotel in Nashville, TN, during the Closing Ceremony on Saturday April 7, 2018.
+The General Scholarship and Promise of Nursing Scholarship recipients will be recognized during the Opening Ceremony on Wednesday, April 4, 2018; the Marilyn Bagwell grant will also be presented during this time.

 Choose an Award: